Curriculum vitae (français)

 Tom Gurin is a composer, multimedia artist, and carillonist.
 He holds a master's degree in music composition and computer music from the Haute école de musique de Genève and a bachelor's degree in music from Yale University.
 He also holds diplomas from the École Normale de Musique de Paris and the Royal Carillon School in Belgium.
 He studied composition privately with Allain Gaussin in Paris.

 Gurin served as Duke University Chapel Carillonneur until summer 2021, when he accepted a Fulbright award to study in Paris.
 In May 2021, he performed the dedicatory recital of the new carillon at North Carolina State University—the first traditionally-made American carillon in over fifty years.
 He has been a professional member of the Guild of Carillonneurs in North America since 2017.
 He has performed on over one hundred carillons around the world and is a frequent guest recitalist in Europe.
-During his undergraduate studies in music at Yale, he was co-chair of the student-led Yale University Guild of Carillonneurs.
+He was co-chair of the student-led Yale University Guild of Carillonneurs.